-The sovereigns of Germany were enabled to maintain standing armies out of their own revenues, and the privilege of the states to grant taxes, to keep them when collected, and to control their expenditure, became useless. \ The very contrary of this happened in Britain.
+The sovereigns of Germany were enabled to maintain standing armies out of their own revenues, and the privilege of the states to grant taxes, to keep them when collected, and to control their expenditure, became useless.?
+The very contrary of this happened in Britain.
 The property of the sovereign became the property of the nation, and he became dependant on the parliament, not only for the means of carrying on war, but for the means of supporting his domestic establishment.
-The sovereigns of Germany possess a large part of the land as their own property, but the sovereign of Great Britain has little other wealth than an income fixed by the parliament.
+The sovereign of Germany possess a large part of the land as their own property, but the sovereign of Great Britain has little other wealth than an income fixed by the parliament.

-In Germany, the clergy, as an independent part of the states, were destroyed, the nobles reduced to dependence by their poverty, and the magistrates of the towns were rendered insignificant by their ambition of governing independent of the people.
-In the same proportion as the sovereigns increased in wealth and power, the states lost great part of their influence as political bodies, and they are only now
+In Germany, the clergy, as an independent part of the states, were destroyed, the nobles reduced to dependance by their poverty, and the magistrates of the towns were rendered insignificant by their ambition of governing independent of the people.
+In the same proportion as the sovereigns increased in wealth and power, the states lost great part of their influence as political bodies, and they are only now likely to regain it by becoming the representatives of the people and of public opinion.